Testo SE: Legal Development

-In 1999, Testo took over 75% of the Atmos Medizin Technik GmbH & Co.
+In 1999, Testo acquired 75% of the Atmos Medizin Technik GmbH & Co.
 KG, which was its former parent company.
+It also spun off its service division, Testo Industrial Services.
+On 1 January 2002, Testo GmbH & Co. became Testo AG, though the company remained privately held and was not listed on the stock exchange.
+In 2005, the managing directors of Atmos bought out Testo shares.

-In 2005, the CEOs of Atmos paid off their shareholder Testo.
+On 1 July 2010, Testo acquired Matter Engineering AG in Wohlen, Switzerland, which specialised in dust management devices.
+The subsidiary, Matter Aerosol AG, was later integrated into Testo.

-Six years later, the Testo Sensor GmbH was founded.
-It develops, produces, and sells thermometers which are implanted into heating systems and solar equipment, in coffee machines and air-conditioning in cars, among others.
-In 2011, the Testo AG offered their extended management 5% of their shares.
+In January 2011, Testo Sensor GmbH was established.
+Focusing on the development, production, and sale of temperature sensors and thermometers implanted into heating systems and solar equipment, in coffee machines and air-conditioning in cars, among others areas.
+That same year, Testo AG offered their extended management 5% of its shares.
 This parcel of shares was then signed over.

 In the summer of 2016, the company's legal form changed from Testo AG to Testo SE & Co.
 KGaA.

-The construction of a second office building, which is set to look like the first one, in Titisee started in March 2017.
+The construction of a second office building in Titisee started in March 2017.
+This structure was completed and occupied in 2019.

 History of Headquarters

 Atmos' department of thermometer development was first located on the top floor of the former school in Unterlenzkirch.
 The company moved into a villa formerly owned by the clock factory of Lenzkirch.
 Connected to this building directly, on the area of the old train station of Lenzkirch, new production plants and buildings for administration were constructed in 1971, 1975, 1978, 1982, 1990, 2001, and 2007, creating space for about 800 employees.
 This number of employees exceeded whatever space there was left in Lenzkirch, which is why Testo started building the first of four Buildings in Titisee in early 2010.
 Since the beginning of 2012, 250 people are working there.
 The second phase of construction was planned for 2017/2018, so that the location in Titisee could offer space for up to 1200 employees.
 When Testo finished the construction of the second building, the company moved its headquarters to Titisee but the location in Lenzkirch still remaines.